-VMware vSphere Hypervisor is a free, powerful and reliable hardware hypervisor for server and workstation virtualization.
-The article tells how to install and configure free VMware Hypervisor (ESXi), create a virtual machine and install a guest operation system.
+VMware vSphere Hypervisor is a free, powerful, and reliable hardware hypervisor for server and workstation virtualization from market leader VMware.
+In this article, we’ll show you how to download, install, and configure VMware vSphere Hypervisor, create a virtual machine, and install a guest operating system.

 You can install VMware vSphere Hypervisor on a host that meets the following hardware requirements:

 |CPU||1 processor, 2 cores||Two processors, with four or more cores per CPU|